Skip to content

 Semaglutide is a GLP-1 agonist.
 GLP-1 is a hormone in our body that is responsible for the regulation of your appetite.
 By mimicking this hormone, Semaglutide activates nerve cells in your brain that are involved in monitoring your level of hunger.
 The activation of these nerve cells decreases your appetite and allows you to “feel full” faster.
 Ultimately, you’re not as hungry, so you eat less and you lose weight!

-Needless to say, these medications are in HIGH demand.
+These medications are in HIGH demand.
 We finally have a safe, effective weight loss medication.
 When demand goes up, so does the price.

-The cost of the name brand medications can run $800-1200 per month!
+The cost of the name brand medications can run $800-$1,200 per month!
 Yikes.
 These name brand medications also require you to meet very specific criteria for a prior authorization with your insurance company.
 If you’d like to see if these medications are covered through your insurance, then we recommend contacting your primary care provider to start the process.

 Another issue with the name brand weight loss medications is access.
 When demand goes up, supply goes down.
 The name brand versions of Semaglutide are often on back order.
 Patients have reported not being able to get Semaglutide for up to 8 months!

-For these reasons, we obtain sSmaglutide through a very high-quality compounding pharmacy.
+For these reasons, we obtain Semaglutide through a very high-quality compounding pharmacy.
 This means they make the medication on site at their pharmacy.
 Don’t worry about safety, because compounding pharmacies are under rigid state regulations.

 As a provider, any time we prescribe a compounded medication we are then obligated to tell you that a FDA version of the medication is available.
 But, most patients are happier to more quickly receive a less expensive version of Semaglutide.

 Unfortunately, we don’t “just sell medication.”
 Remember, weight loss is a team sport.
 At Pazona MD in Nashville, we believe in forming partnerships with patients.
-We aren’t going to just send you medication, some needles and syringes and say “good luck.”
+We aren’t going to just send you medication, some needles and syringes, and say “good luck.”
 There is a nuance to dosing the medication.
 Side effects, even if mild, need to be managed.
 Lastly it’s important we help you address the other important pillars of weight loss:

 • Dietary choices